Freedom of Thought and Expression for Creative Machine Design using

 Why is SolidWorks preferred by Machinery Manufacturers?

-worldwide for many functional reasons.
-Be it flexibility, ease of
+many functional reasons.
+Be it flexibility, ease of use, integrated Finite

-usage.
-Designers have been able to develop better products since
+in tool usage.
+Designers have been able to develop better products since the

 - Design for Manufacture checks using DFMXpress